kiyiro34/racing-simulator/README.md

 docker-compose --env-file .env up --build
 ```

-Then go the url to use the simulator
+Finally, go to your localhost on the chosen port to use the simulator :

 ```text
 http://localhost:INTERFACE_PORT